cmb69/fotorama_xh/README.md

   that differ only slightly;
   otherwise `crossfade` is preferable.

-When the file is saved, it is automatically validated against the DTD.
+When the file is saved, it is automatically validated against the RelaxNG schema (`gallery.rng`).
-That does not work if your working offline;
-in this case you can disable the automatic validation in the plugin configuration.

 ### External images